 Notable Locations: Tuscany, Florence, Amalfi Coast

-Pros: There’s a reason why Italy is mentioned first and it’s not because I’m half Italian!
-Places like Positano look like they’ve been pulled from a fantasy and imposed into real life which is why Italy makes for one of the most desired destination wedding locations for both Americans and Europeans.
-For a destination wedding photographer, Italy is usually at the top of the list for goal destinations because of the romantic magic in the air and the charm around every corner.
-Italy is also a highly sought out destination for honeymoons, making it the perfect place to kill two birds with one stone.
-Not to mention France and Greece which are only a short and inexpensive flight away.
-The proximity to other honeymoon destinations after the wedding makes Italy a convenient choice for those who are either staying in the country or heading somewhere nearby.
-It’s nearly impossible to have a bad wedding experience in Italy, which makes it a no-brainer and a safe choice.
-It certainly doesn’t hurt that you will have every destination wedding photographer in Italy chomping at the bit to capture you and your future spouse.
-A destination wedding in Italy is a good choice if you’d call yourself a foodie and love the idea of sipping old-world wine on the Mediterranean sea.
+Places like Positano and Tuscany look like they’ve been pulled from someone’s dream and imposed into real life.
+It’s one reason why Italy is one of the most desired destination wedding locations for both Americans and Europeans.
+For a destination wedding photographer, it’s usually at the top of the list of bucket-list destinations.
+Italy is known for its charming towns, romantic culture, and abundance of natural beauty.
+Italy is also a highly sought-out destination for honeymoons, making it the perfect place to start your well-deserved vacation.
+It’s nearly impossible to have a bad wedding experience in Italy, which makes it a no-brainer for a destination wedding.
+Choose Italy for your wedding if you’d call yourself a foodie and love the idea of sipping old-world wine on the Mediterranean sea.

 Hawaii Destination Wedding